-Many-body localization (MBL) is usually seen as a generalization of Anderson localization to interacting systems and thus is discussed to occur in disordered systems \cite{Nandkishore2015,Abanin2019}.
+Many-body localization (MBL) is usually seen as a generalization of Anderson localization \cite{1958Anderson} to interacting systems and thus is discussed to occur in disordered systems \cite{1980Fleishman,1997Altshuler,2005Gornyi,2006Basko,2007Oganesyan,2008Znidaric,2010Pal,2015Altman,2015Nandkishore,2015Schreiber,2016Imbrie,2017Abanin,2018Alet,2019Abanin}.
 These systems do not thermalize even in the presence of an interaction between the particles.
-Systems that exhibit MBL have been studied both theoretically and experimentally, because they can retain some memory of the initial conditions and are thus of interest for storing quantum information \cite{Nandkishore2015,Schreiber2015,Abanin2019} and hence may implement quantum memory devices.
+Systems that exhibit MBL have been studied both theoretically and experimentally, because they can retain some memory of the initial conditions and are thus of interest for storing quantum information \cite{2015Nandkishore,2015Schreiber,2019Abanin} and hence may implement quantum memory devices.
 However, disorder breaks the translational invariance of these systems.
-There has been a discussion whether MBL could also exist in systems without disorder \cite{Papic2015,NYYao2016,Smith2017,Brenes2018,Lan2018,Nieuwenburg2019,Mazza2019,Sirker2019,heitmann2020-2,McClarty2020}.
-Recently, flat band systems have been considered in this context \cite{Kuno2020,Roy2019,Danieli2020,McClarty2020}.
-Noninteracting flat band systems are characterized by the presence of flat energy dispersions and thus possess highly degenerate energy eigenstates.
-This in turn allows localized stationary eigenstates in the system.
-As a result, the flat band is a different source of localization in these systems and could equally well (instead of Anderson localization) lead to interacting many-body quantum systems that possess localization in the presence of particle-particle interactions.
-Flat bands are often unstable against interaction, though \cite{Leykam2018}.
-However, there exist specific models where flat bands can survive in presence of interaction due to symmetry protection \cite{Tilleke2020} or in detangled systems \cite{Danieli2020}, for example.
+There has been considerable discussion whether MBL could also exist in systems without disorder \cite{2012Carleo,2014Grover,2014Roeck1,2014Roeck2,2014Schiulaz,2015Schiulaz,2015Papic,2015Horssen,2016He,2016Hickey,2016Kim,2016Pino,2016Yao,2017Mondaini,2017Prem,2017Sierant,2017Smith1,2017Smith2,2018Brenes,2018Lan,2018Smith,2018Yarloo,2019Lerose,2019Nieuwenburg,2019Schulz,2019Sirker,2020Heitmann1,2020Khare,2020Khemani,2020Rakovszky,2020Sala,2021Karpov,2021Scherg,2021Hart,2022Zisling}.
+Recently, flat band (FB) systems have been considered in this context \cite{2020Kuno,2020Roy,2021Orito,2020Danieli,2020Li,2020McClarty,2021Vakulchyk,2022Danieli}.
+Noninteracting FB systems are characterized by the presence of flat energy dispersions and thus possess highly degenerate energy eigenstates.
+This in turn allows stationary, strongly localized states in the system, also known as compact localized states\cite{2015Derzhko,2017Maimaiti,2018Leykam}.
+As a result, the FB is a different source of localization in these systems and could equally well (instead of Anderson localization) lead to interacting many-body quantum systems that possess localization in the presence of particle-particle interactions.
+FBs are often unstable against interaction, though \cite{2018Leykam}.
+However, there exist specific models where FBs can survive in presence of interaction due to symmetry protection \cite{2020Tilleke} or in detangled systems \cite{2020Danieli,2022Danieli}, for example.